nordseele/hans_install/README.md

 chmod +x install.sh && ./install.sh
 ```

 This script doesn't compile nor install Hans_Rust and Hans_ii_midi.
-This needs to be done separately.
+This needs to be done separately, the instructions are available in their respective folders

+https://github.com/nordseele/hans_ii_midi_c (for Teletype to MIDI)

 #### Bluetooth